What is a cross-sectional study?

 Cross-sectional versus longitudinal studies

-Although longitudinal and cross-sectional studies are both observational, they are relatively different types of research design.
+Although longitudinal and cross-sectional studies are both observational, they’re quite different types of research design.

-Below are the main differences between cross-sectional and longitudinal studies:
+Below are the main differences between cross-sectional and :

 Sample group

-A cross-sectional study will include several variables and sample groups, meaning it will collect data for all the different sample groups at once.
-However, in longitudinal studies, the same groups with similar variables can be observed repeatedly.
+A cross-sectional study includes several variables and sample groups, collecting data for all the different sample groups at once.
+In longitudinal studies, the same groups with similar variables are observed repeatedly over time.

 Cost

-Cross-sectional studies are usually cheaper to conduct than longitudinal studies, so they are ideal if you have a limited budget.
+Cross-sectional studies are usually cheaper to conduct than longitudinal studies, so they’re ideal if you have a limited budget.

 Participants in longitudinal studies have to commit for an extended period, which significantly increases costs.
 Cross-sectional studies, on the other hand, are shorter and require less effort.